 About

-This website summarizes the science and research of The 3D Lab, the ‘virtual lab’ surrounding Jonas Lembrechts, currently postdoctoral researcher in the Centre of Excellence on Plants and Ecosystems (PLECO) at the University of Antwerp, and his colleagues.
+This website summarizes the science and research of The 3D Lab, the research group surrounding Jonas Lembrechts, currently assistant professor in ecological scaling at Utrecht University in the Netherlands.

 Contact details